-Connect:Direct HP NonStop supports session redirection for outbound connections to a Connect:Direct/Plex system.
-As illustrated in the following figure, a Connect:Direct/Plex system is a Connect:Direct for OS/390 (zOS) system consisting of a Connect:Direct/Plex Manager and one or more Connect:Direct/Servers in a TCP/IP environment.
-Connection requests from the Connect:Direct HP NonStop node to the Connect:Direct/Plex system are routed to the Connect:Direct/Plex Manager, which redirects the connection request to the appropriate, available Connect:Direct/Plex Server process.
-Redirecting communications sessions across multiple Connect:Direct Server processes simplifies the network map, facilitates load-balancing, and ensures continuous, efficient use of resources.
+Sterling Connect:Direct for HP NonStop supports session redirection for outbound connections to a Sterling Connect:Direct/Plex system.
+As illustrated in the following figure, a Sterling Connect:Direct/Plex system is a Sterling Connect:Direct for zOS system consisting of a Sterling Connect:Direct/Plex Manager and one or more Sterling Connect:Direct/Servers in a TCP/IP environment.
+Connection requests from the Sterling Connect:Direct for HP NonStop node to the Sterling Connect:Direct/Plex system are routed to the Sterling Connect:Direct/Plex Manager, which redirects the connection request to the appropriate, available Sterling Connect:Direct/Plex Server process.
+Redirecting communications sessions across multiple Sterling Connect:Direct Server processes simplifies the network map, facilitates load-balancing, and ensures continuous, efficient use of resources.